mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 of one side or the other, or perhaps encounter pirates working in conjunction with Trexalon.
-Their ship might be stuck in port due to the machinations of one world, and freed to proceed by the other in return for a favour later on.
+Their ship might be stuck in port due to the machinations of one world, and freed to proceed by the other in return for a favor later on.
 There is no telling when an apparently independent contact might not turn out to be an agent of one side or the other, which in turn could lead to the characters having to find out why their friend has been murdered, abducted or suddenly